How to Set Azure AD B2C as Identity Provider

 To define roles, configure DIAL Core dynamic settings:

-settings, provide specific claim values provided in JWT by your identity provider.
-In this example, for clarity, we used claim roles
+For the userRoles settings, provide specific claim values provided in JWT by your identity provider.
+In this example, for clarity, we used claim roles with value regular_user to identify regular DIAL users.
+In the provided example, users with the regular_user role have access to the chat-gpt-35-turbo model.

 {